Masala dabba

-Clockwise from top: turmeric, chilli powder, garam masala, ginger-garlic-chilli dry masala, chilli powder again, coriander seeds, cumin seeds powder.
+Clockwise from top right: turmeric, chilli powder, garam masala, ginger-garlic-chilli dry masala, chilli powder again, powdered cumin seeds.
 At the centre are black mustard seeds.

-A masala box (dabbe, or dabba) is a popular spice storage container widely used in Indian kitchens.
+A masala box (dabbe, or dabba) is a spice storage container widely used in Indian kitchens.

 A typical masaladabbi has a number of small cups, often seven, placed inside a round or square box.
-The modern boxes have transparent lids and display the contents inside.
+Some modern boxes have transparent lids and display the contents inside.
 Usually a small spoon (approximately 1/2 teaspoon size) accompanies the box.
-The most popular and daily usage spices like mustard, chili, garam masala, cumin, fenugreek, variety of masalas, ajwain (bishop's weed) etc. are stored in this box.
+Spices commonly stored in a masala dabba include but are not limited to mustard, chili powder, garam masala, cumin, fenugreek, variety of masalas, ajwain (bishop's weed).

 Some antique masaladabbis are heirloom art objects, and are passed on in a family from generation to generation.